 This Section first notes that Provisional Licensees must seek any accommodations for workplace conditions or assignments from their Employer, not from the Board.
 Relatively few accommodations should be needed for the SPPE itself because the Committee designed the program requirements using principles of universal design.
-E.g., the program does not include any tight deadlines or timelines, Licensees may choose to complete some requirements either orally or in writing, and Licensees may use proofreaders, software programs, and other assistance when creating written work product.
+E.g., the program does not include any tight deadlines or timelines, Licensees may choose to complete some requirements either

+Formatted: Indent: Hanging: 0.01", Space After: 12 pt, Line spacing: Multiple 1.12 li orally or in writing, and Licensees may use proofreaders, software programs, and other assistance when creating written work product.

-When accommodations for Pathway requirements are needed, the Committee concluded that they should be available not just for documented disabilities, but for any "disability, health condition, caretaking responsibility, or other condition [that] will impair [the Provisional Licensee's] ability to complete any Program requirements."
-The Board will decide what reasonable accommodations are appropriate for these requests.
+When accommodations for SPPE requirements are needed, the Committee concluded that they should be available not just for documented disabilities, but for any "disability, health condition, caretaking responsibility, or other condition [that] will impair [the Provisional Licensee's] ability to complete any Program requirements."
+The Board will decide what reasonable accommodation is appropriate for these requests.
 The rule requires the Board to list examples of accommodations on its website so that Licensees will know that they are available and feel comfortable seeking needed accommodations.
 Finally, the rule refers Provisional Licensees to the Ombudspersons for questions about accessing accommodations.